Stakeholder Management: What It Is and How To Get It Right

 Outline roles

 Nothing causes more confusion during a project than unclear roles.
 When people don’t know who is doing what, the result is wasted time, frustration, and a delay in task completion.
-Send a RACI chart to all of those directly involved with the project that clearly outlines everyone’s roles, including those of key stakeholders.
+Send a RACI chart to all of those directly involved with the project that clearly outlines everyone’s roles, including those of your project’s stakeholders.
+Ideally, use a tool like Miro or a PM tool for this.

 Keep stakeholders involved